Sharpe's grysbok: Habits

 Although widespread, Sharpe's grysbok is infrequently seen.
 Males and females seem to form brief associations, but the species is usually encountered singly.
 Territory is marked with dung middens.
 Their habitat is rocky hill country, but preferring fertile zones on the lower slopes.
 They are nocturnal browsers and spend the day in the protective cover of tall grass or shrubs.
 They are extremely timid and will run away at the first sign of anything unusual, although this flight is accompanied "short stamping hops"; they move well away from where the disturbance occurred before stopping (unlike steenbok, which stop and look back).
 Sharpe's Grysbok are reported to take refuge in aardvark burrows, like steenbok.

 Sharpe's grysbok browse on leaves, buds, herb and fruits—in the dry season, their food is typically tough (for which their teeth and jaws are adapted).
 Grazed grass makes up about 30% of their diet.
 Like the Cape grysbok they use a communal latrine and mark sticks in its vicinity with pre-orbital gland secretions.

 Taxonomy

 The closely related Cape (or southern) grysbok (R. melanotis) occurs in the western Cape region.
-Haltenorth and Diller consider R. sharpei as a subspecies of R. melanotis.
+In the 1980s, Haltenorth and Diller considered R. sharpei as a subspecies of R. melanotis, but it is now known to be more closely related to the steenbok.